JankariTech/blog/src/assets/TestingWithCypress/cypress_blog_5.md

 ### Problems I faced with my project's tests
-- Cypress says, the browser XHRs are properly tracked, and we can wait for them too.
+- Cypress says the browser XHRs are properly tracked, and we can wait for them too.
 But it is not true for me.
 The test-runner does not log about the XHR requests triggered by the browser interaction, and I cannot wait dynamically for some time-consuming requests.

     ![NoXHRRecorded]

-    At this point i.e clicking the `Sign In` button should start a XHR request.
+    At this point clicking the `Sign In` button should start a XHR request.
 But alas, no luck here.

 - Testing inside iframes?
-Well, it's gonna bother you.
+Well, it's going to bother you.
 I am working on a project which uses iframes with large contents and takes some time to load properly.
 Following the documentation and [cypress blogs] were also not quite helpful.
 For now, I'm using static wait before diving inside any iframes.
 If somebody has a better idea, well, please share!

 - I feel like why we choose Cypress while testing dropdown fields 😂.
 I find most of the official tips for dropdown testing is with `<select>...</select>`.
 But the recent web is mostly based on frameworks like `VueJs`, `ReactJs`, etc. which uses a different mechanism to render dropdowns (using classes rather than using `select` tag).
 Options are extracted from some API requests and may also have abilities like autocompletion.
-With these features included the browser elements keeps on changing (some get in, and some are removed out completely).
-Running tests with such form fields interactions, you'll surely encounter the `Element is detached from the DOM` error [ref] blog to handle this type of errors.
+With these features included, the browser elements keep on changing (some get in, and some are removed out completely).
+Running tests with such form fields interactions, you'll surely encounter the `Element is detached from the DOM` error [ref] blog to handle this type of error.

 - Test just terminates when it likes: Only half of the test runs and that particular test is marked as passed (sometimes, but can litter test result accuracy).